builders-blueprint-series/from-coder-to-engineer/body-new/chapter-2.md

 ### Simple paragraph that comes back to testing.
 Two sentences for summary, transition, go to next steps

-:x: Multiple inheritance is not allowed in most modern language because it produces far more problems than it solves.

-:warning: Inheritance is the second highest form of coupling after friendship.
-Stay vigilant against excessive inheritance as it _will_ cause problems.

 :large_blue_circle: Software is about have the least amount of dependencies as possible.
 The fewer dependencies, the more our software can adapt and change at will.

+---

-:large*blue_circle: It's easy to confuse abstract and virtual.
-The key to remember is that virtual methods \_may* be overridden, while abstract methods _must_ be overridden.
+:large_blue_circle: It's easy to confuse abstract and virtual.
+The key to remember is that virtual methods may be overridden, while abstract methods must be overridden.

+---

+> :large_blue_circle: We are using a switch expression which is a more compact type of switch statement.
+The logic is the same as a normal switch statement.

+> :heavy_check_mark: Removing a constructor parameter has further encapsulated our class.
+Clients now have zero knowledge that our CustomerStatus enum exists.

+- Breaking our Customer class into specific classes for each type of customer is an example of SRP.
+(Single Responsibility Principle) Each class is only responsible for dealing with a specific customer type.

+> :warning: Don't fret about applying SRP everywhere.
+Like most things in software engineering, there's a place and time for everything.